zx80/flask-simple-auth/README.md

 Most features can be adjusted or extended to particular needs through numerous directives and hooks.
 Authentication and authorization callback invocations are cached for efficiency.
+Also, pydantic or dataclass parameters are supported out of the box.

 ## More